jiamiwen/jiamiwen.github.io/_pages/about.md

 I can be reached via [wenjm at whu.edu.cn](mailto:wenjm@whu.edu.cn) or [cryptowjm at 163.com](mailto:cryptowjm@163.com), if questions or we share common tastes.

 # 📜 Publications
 Here are the publications that I am the main contributor (also, as First Author or Corresponding Author).
-For other works, please see the links on the left panel of this page.
+For other works, please refer to the links on the left panel of this page.

 [//]: # (# [Google Scholar](https://scholar.google.com/citations?user=IoWa4fYAAAAJ) and [DBLP](https://dblp.uni-trier.de/pid/324/5245-1.html).)